 Jenny has undergone extensive specialized training in the hand and upper extremity, regularly attends professional conferences on current literature and research, and thrives on collaborating with the OrthoBethesda team to deliver optimal outcomes for her patients.
-She is a Certified Kinesio® Taping Practitioner (CKTP), obtained her Credential in Physical Agent Modalities (CPAM®) through Saginaw Valley State University, and is currently pursuing her Certified Hand Therapist credential (CHT).
+She holds the Certified Hand Therapist (CHT) credential through the Hand Therapy Certification Commision.
+In addition, she graduated from the Virtual Hand to Shoulder Fellowship Program, obtained a credential in Physical Agent Modalities (CPAM®) through Saginaw Valley State University, and is a Certified Kinesio® Taping Practitioner (CKTP).

 Outside work Jenny enjoys spending time with her husband and three teenage children, distance running, and gardening.
 If you want to make Jenny smile, ask about her dog, Molly.